 What We Fund

-We fund various programs focused on helping the homeless and most-needy in the areas of food, shelter, healthcare and education in Greenville County, South Carolina.
+We fund various programs focused on helping the unhoused and most-needy in the areas of food, shelter, healthcare and education in Greenville County, South Carolina.
 While there are many in greater Greenville that need help in the aforementioned areas, we aim to fund programs that identify and target those that truly are the most needy.
 We also recognize that those within our community are best equipped to identify programs that are the most effective, so we keep an open mind and welcome new ideas.
-Within our four broad categories, we’re particularly interested in programs that support the following

 Hot meals and soup kitchens